Duncan-Haywood/tone_recognition/README.md

 This project intends to listen to speech, and begin to understand and generate tonal patterns in speech.

-This project also has a lot of data included: a clone will download about 3.4G as of
+This project also has a lot of data included: a clone will download about 3.4G, (2.4 of which is data) - as of the ninth commit on 7/3/2020